 Engineering and Physics

-The Engineering and Physics degree at Mount Wachusett Community College provides students with the opportunity to earn an Associate’s in Science Degree in Engineering/Physics.
+The Pre-Engineering and Physics degree at Mount Wachusett Community College provides students with the opportunity to earn an Associate of Science Degree in Pre-Engineering and Physics.
 Upon completion of the program, students are prepared for the rigors of a four-year institution to complete a baccalaureate degree.
-The Engineering and Physics degree offers a student the opportunity to complete a core transfer curriculum including calculus and calculus-based physics, while exploring various engineering disciplines through project-based learning.
+The Pre-Engineering and Physics degree offers a student the opportunity to complete the STEM Transfer Core, including calculus and calculus-based physics, while exploring various engineering disciplines through project-based learning.

-This program is designed to prepare graduates for transfer in physics and engineering.
+This program is designed to prepare graduates for transfer in pre-engineering and physics.
 Since many of these classes are two-semester sequential courses, it is recommended that students start this program in the fall.

 |ENG 101||College Writing I||3|